Level 3 Human Sorcerer

 - Transmutation Sensitivity: While under the influence of a transmutation spell, gain the poisoned condition for the duration of the spell.
 When a transmutation spell is cast within 5’ of you, gain disadvantage on the next attack roll, saving throw or ability check you make within 1 minute.

-- Hunter’s Focus: Choose a creature to target.
+- Hunt Mode: Choose a creature to target.
 You have +4 to attack your target, and any spells you cast have +4 DC against that creature.
 If you damage the target, do an extra 1d6 bonus damage.
 You have advantage on Perception and Survival checks to track it.
 If the target is alive and you stop hunting it for more than one minute, take 1d6 psychic damage and the effect ends.
 Once per short rest.

 - Has 3 sorcery points which can be converted into spells or used for metamagic